 Washington Street Market

-What began as an experiment pop-up holiday market in downtown Naperville 5 years ago with 10 vendors is now a full-fledged upscale indoor flea with over 50 artisans.
-Hosted by Room 363, Little Luxuries and Red Tricycle Chicago Editor, Maria Chambers, you’ll find booths packed full of vintage, handmade and repurposed furniture, jewelry, home accessories, clothing, soaps and much more.
-Kids will love picking a bar of goat milk soap from Gretta’s Goats or nibbling on the best cookies on the planet in Flour Power’s booth.
+What began as an experiment pop-up holiday market in downtown Naperville 6 years ago with 10 vendors is now a full-fledged upscale indoor flea with over 50 artisans.
+You’ll find booths packed full of vintage, handmade and repurposed furniture, jewelry, home accessories, clothing, soaps and much more.
+Kids will love picking a bar of goat milk soap from Gretta’s Goats or nibbling on fresh, handmade toffee at Tiddleywink Toffee’s booth.
 While you’re in the area, be sure to check all the shopping and dining Downtown Naperville has to offer.
 Tip: Newly opened Quiubo right down the road has amazing Mexican cuisine and unbelievable margaritas to wash it down.

 photo: Randolph Street Market